DFE-Digital/get-into-teaching-app/app/views/content/my-story-into-teaching.md

   change careers and pay for your training.
 date: "2021-02-02"
 image: "media/images/content/hero-images/0010.jpg"
-subtitle: New events added - join an event near you and get all the info you need to become a teacher.
+subtitle: Get information and support to help you become a teacher.
-subtitle_button: "Book your place"
+subtitle_button: "Register your interest"
 subtitle_link: "/event-categories/train-to-teach-events"
 hide_page_helpful_question: true
 navigation: 35